dysproseum/github-contributions/README.md

 <div id="github-custom" class="github-contrib">
 ````

-### Data storage

-By default the data is stored and read from the browser's localStorage, so it will be unique for each user.
-This can be used for tracking personal goals or tasks.

-* Make sure to specify a unique `localStoragePrefix` in the options for each graph embedded on a page.

-The data can also be pulled from a specified API endpoint, so the graph can be shared on a public dashboard.

-* Set the `remoteStorageUrl` value in the options and review the sample endpoint for the desired JSON format.

 ### Tracking events

 For gradient graphs, events can be logged by calling the `track` method, which will increment the stored value: